HarshitSohaney/ECE496/UnityAssets/README.md

 ## Purpose of A-Frame
 A-Frame should be used to create the AR interface and to handle the interactions.
 Since A-Frame requires GLFT files, it difficult to handle the interactions with using the Unity Script.
 The converted GLFT files can be found in UnityAssets/Assets/ObjectFiles/

+## Contents of Folder
+This folder holds the GLFT files which are the file formats for transmitting 3D models with associated resources (textures, animations, etc.).